jjnewman/languageapp-chirpy/README.md

 - Ability to display only online users
 - Authentification during the sign-up process
 - CSS animation used for background "moving clouds"

+[postscript - despite the perfect CodeClimate score the profiles controller is still rather "fat" and will therefore be subject to further refactoring in the near future (JN, 23/4/15)]

 How to clone this repo